 Argentina and Colombia share arid environments where soil desertification is the main limiting factor.
-As an innovative contribution, the promotion of microeconomies from the use of plant biomass produced in remediated soils is proposed.
+As an innovative contribution, the promotion of microeconomies from the use of plant biomass produced in remediated soils was proposed.

 Context of the story

 The mining activity developed in both regions competes for the use of soils and prevents the production of food for fresh consumption due to the potential risk of phytoextraction of heavy metals.
 In turn, the traction and economic prosperity generated during the mining operation collapses at the closure of the mine.
-In this context, we propose a biotechnological alternative to rhizorestation of landfill areas without vegetation cover to mitigate the impact on agricultural productivity of communities adjacent to mining areas, in a context of family farming, promoting regional microeconomies and their access to new markets, based on the production of cosmetics and bio-inputs from organic products.
+In this context, we proposed a biotechnological alternative to rhizorestation of landfill areas without vegetation cover to mitigate the impact on agricultural productivity of communities adjacent to mining areas, in a context of family farming, promoting regional microeconomies and their access to new markets, based on the production of cosmetics and bio-inputs from organic products.

 The implemented initiative